Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Rivermouth Pines Campground

 The Rivermouth Pines Campground is a smaller, quieter campground that’s known for its amazing sunset riverfront views.
-This semi-modern campground has 36 sites, and it’s a favorite among those who prefer tent camping.
+This semi-modern campground has 36 sites and is a favorite among those who prefer tent camping.

 The quiet nature of this campground lends itself to wildlife spotting.
 You may see bald eagles, beavers, and waterfowl during your stay.